davidguttman/archwave/README.md

-# Archwave - Theme for Omarchy
+# Archwave - Vaporwave Theme for Omarchy

 A dreamy vaporwave aesthetic theme featuring pastel pinks, purples, and cyans with a retro-futuristic atmosphere.